Skip to Content

 Do You Need to Replace Your RV Water Pump?

-If you’re having issues with your water pump, you can do some troubleshooting to help you to determine the source of the issue.
+If you’re having issues with your water pump, you can do some troubleshooting to help you determine the source of the issue (like if your water pump is pulsing).
 A few of the most common indications of a failing water pump are as follows:

-The most obvious indication, of course, would be that your water pump doesn’t turn on when you demand water, and/or when it is running, water isn’t flowing out of the taps.
+• It’s not turning on or moving water: The most obvious indication, of course, would be that your water pump doesn’t turn on when you demand water (by turning on a faucet or flushing the toilet), and/or when it’s running, there isn’t any water flowing out of the taps.

-Many of us can hear our RV water pumps operating, and we’ve become accustomed to the sound it makes when water is running.
-If your water pump begins to make an unusual or very loud sound, it may be calling out for replacement.
+• It’s loud: In most RVs, you can hear your RV water pump operating, and it’s pretty common to become accustomed to the sound it makes when water is running.
+If your water pump begins to make an unusual or very loud sound, it may be indicating a need for replacement.

-If you check your water pump and the area around it is wet or there’s water coming out of the pump itself, it may be time for a full pump or component replacement.
+• The water pump is leaking: If you check your water pump and the area around it is wet or there’s water coming out of the pump itself, it may be time for a complete pump or component replacement.
 Investigate carefully to be sure that the water is actually leaking from the pump itself and not from a nearby plumbing connection.

-Note: If you can hear your water pump running, but you’re not trying to run water from any faucet, shower, or toilet, this could be an indication of a leak or an open valve somewhere in your plumbing system.
+PRO TIP: If you can hear your water pump running but are not currently using water from any faucet, shower, or toilet, this could indicate a leak or an open valve somewhere in your plumbing system.
 But it could also be the result of air somewhere in the plumbing lines.
 Before assuming it’s a leak, run water up at all faucets (and the toilet) until the water runs smoothly without spurts of air.
-If the cycling of the pump stops, you don’t have a leak.
+If the pump stops cycling, you don’t have a leak.
 If it doesn’t, start checking for signs of water that’s leaking from a pipe or plumbing connection.
-And of course, make sure your fresh water tank isn’t empty!
+And of course, make sure your freshwater tank isn’t empty!

 Now let’s take a look at five of the best RV water pumps available.